 We are currently in-network with Cigna Behavioral Health and Blue Cross/Blue Shield.
-For all other insurance holders, we do assist families with processing out-of-network benefits, and many individuals we work with receive 80%-100% of their services covered by insurance.
+For all other insurance holders, we do assist families with processing out-of-network benefits; many individuals we work with receive 80%-100% of their services covered by insurance.
 For any services we offer, we will provide you with the necessary documentation for reimbursement (if your insurance company offers out-of-network coverage).
 We encourage you to contact your insurance company so you have a firm understanding of your coverage.
 See FAQs below for more information about filing insurance claims for out-of-network providers

 Frequently Asked Questions About Insurance

 Q: What is an out-of-network claim?

 A: An out-of-network claim is a request for your health insurance company to reimburse a bill from a provider that does not have a negotiated contract with your health insurance company.

 If you are billed for the full cost of a visit directly by your provider, or they have told you they do not accept insurance, it is likely they are out-of-network.

 Q: Do all health insurance policies reimburse out-of-network claims?